 There are indeed.
 And while they generally work the same way, different types of this kind of medication prevent adrenaline from binding to different beta receptors.

 And by binding to different beta receptors, they affect different areas of the body.

 The two main types of beta-blockers are called selective and non-selective.

-Selective beta-blockers “select” the beta receptors located in the heart tissue, known as your beta1 receptors.
+Selective beta-blockers are cardioselective.
+In other words, they “select” the beta receptors located in the heart tissue, known as your beta1 receptors.

 This type of beta-blocker decreases activity around the heart and can help reduce your heart rate and your systolic pressure, the pressure your blood vessels experience when your heart beats.

 They’re often used to help people experiencing conditions like chest pain, irregular heart rate, and high blood pressure.

 Common selective beta-blockers include atenolol, metoprolol, nebivolol, and bisoprolol.

 Non-selective beta-blockers, on the other hand, block the beta1, beta2, and beta3 receptors, helping to address even more physical symptoms of performance anxiety.